inkarkat/vim-UnconditionalPaste/README.md

     ["x]gcgp, ["x]gcgP      Paste joined (like gJ); indent and surrounding whitespace is kept as-is, [count] times.

+    ["x]gCp, ["x]gCP        Paste characterwise; any sequence of whitespace is flattened to a single space, leading and trailing indent removed, [count] times.

     ["x]glp, ["x]glP        Paste linewise (even if yanked text is not a complete line) [count] times.